 The lepton identification capability in water-target ECC was investigated using the GEANT4 framework.
-The $100 \, \text{MeV}$ momentum e and μ are exposed to a NINJA type water target ECC, and they are clearly separated by using the averaged blackness and range of each track, as shown in Fig.5.44.
+The 100 MeV momentum e and μ are exposed to a NINJA type water target ECC; they are clearly separated by using the averaged blackness and range of each track, as shown in Fig.6.44.
 A detailed study of the capabilities for identification of electron neutrino events in the ECC will be necessary for further design work.

-Figure 5.44: e/μ separation in ECC.
+Figure 6.44: e/μ separation in ECC.
 1000 e and 1000 μ are simulated perpendicular to a NINJA type ECC by using the GEANT4 framework.
-The figure shows their averaged blackness in 50 emulsion layers downstream of the stopping layer - defined as the point at which a particle loses energy and stops or goes out of angular acceptance of 80° .
+The figure shows their averaged blackness in 50 emulsion layers downstream of the stopping layer - defined as the point at which a particle loses energy and stops or goes out of angular acceptance of 80°.

-5.3.
+6.3.
 Far detector

-The primary purpose of the far detector (FD) is to measure the ν_e ($\overline{\nu}e$ appearance signal in the $\nu\mu \to \nu_e$ ($\overline{\nu}\mu \to \overline{\nu}e$) oscillation channel.
+The primary purpose of the far detector (FD) is to measure the v_e (\overline{v}e appearance signal in the $v\mu \rightarrow v_e$ ($\overline{v}\mu \rightarrow \overline{v}e$) oscillation channel.
 A measurement of difference in oscillation probabilities for neutrinos and antineutrinos would imply a CP violation in lepton sector.

-5.3.1.
+6.3.1.
 Expected neutrino energy spectra and charged lepton distributions

 The expected number of neutrino interactions and their energy spectrum in the 538 kt fiducial volume of the far detector tanks at a distance of 340 km (Zinkgruvan mine) has been calculated in order to fine-tune the detector response for maximal CP violation discovery potential.
-The neutrino flux used is shown in Fig. 4.5.
+The neutrino flux used is shown in Fig. 5.5.
 Oscillation probability was calculated using the PMNS matrix defined in Eq.
-(7.1), using parameter values from Table 7.1.
+(8.1), using parameter values from Table 8.1.
 The effects of matter on oscillations have been taken into account with an assumed constant matter density of 2.8 g/cm3.
-The expected spectra are shown in Fig. 5.45, from which it is evident that interacting neutrino energies at the FD fall roughly in an energy interval of 150-700 MeV.
+The expected spectra are shown in Fig. 6.45, from which it is evident that interacting neutrino energies at the FD fall roughly in an energy interval of 150-700 MeV.
 Hence, the neutrino flavour selection should be optimised to achieve high efficiency and purity of v_e (\bar{v}e) samples in that energy region.
-The total number of expected interactions in given in Table 5.13.
+The total number of expected interactions in given in Table 6.13.

-Figure 5.45: Expected neutrino spectrum in the FD using a realistic flux for positive (a) and negative (b) polarity.
-The black line represents the $\nu{\mu} \rightarrow \nu{\mu}$ channel, while the red line represents the $\nu{\mu} \rightarrow \nu{e}$ channel.
+Figure 6.45: Expected neutrino spectrum in the FD using a realistic flux for positive (a) and negative (b) polarity.
+The black line represents the $v{\mu} \rightarrow v{e}$ channel, while the red line represents the $v{\mu} \rightarrow v{e}$ channel.

-Table 5.13: Expected number of neutrino interactions in the 538 kt FD fiducial volume at a distance of 360 km (Zinkgruvan mine) in 200 days (one effective year).
+Table 6.13: Expected number of neutrino interactions in the 538 kt FD fiducial volume at a distance of 360 km (Zinkgruvan mine) in 200 days (one effective year).
 Shown for positive (negative) horn polarity.